Alice White: Personal life

 In 1933, White and her fiancé, American screenwriter Sidney "Sy" Bartlett, were accused of arranging the beating of British actor John Warburton.
 White and Warburton had reportedly had a love affair that ended when he beat her so badly she required cosmetic surgery.
 A grand jury in Los Angeles decided not to charge Bartlett or White; however, the bad publicity hurt White’s career.

 White married Bartlett on December 3, 1933, in Magdalena, Mexico.
 She filed for divorce in 1937, claiming he "stayed away from home" and was awarded $65 per week in alimony.

-White remarried, to film writer John Roberts, on August 24, 1940.
+White re-married to film writer, John Roberts, on August 24th, 1940.
 They divorced on April 18, 1949, in Los Angeles.
 The following year, she sued him over unpaid alimony.

 Death

 White died of complications from a stroke on February 19, 1983, at age 78.
 She was buried at Valhalla Memorial Park Cemetery in North Hollywood.

 Award

 White has a star at 1511 Vine Street in the Motion Pictures section of the Hollywood Walk of Fame.
 It was dedicated on February 8, 1960.